cpsamtec/virtuin/docs/documentation.md

   associated with this collection.yml
   * Will be loaded by the GUI to run your tasks
   * Can be shared across multiple stations
+  * a release collection.yml is similar, however will specify docker images as opposed to builds, specify mode as release, and a few more tweaks, when the application is ready for production.

 ### Details of collection.env and collection.yml
 #### collection.env [Optional]